23 Things College Students Waste Money On (And What To Do Instead)

 You already paid for the dining hall.
 Then you skip it because it is raining and order $24 of Thai food to your dorm.
 You just paid for the same meal twice.

 Cheaper swap: treat meal swipes like cash you already spent.
 Use them first.
-Save delivery for nights you genuinely could not get to campus food.
+Save delivery for nights you could not get to campus food.

 3. Energy drinks and sodas from vending machines